Bria-AI/agent/README.md

 ...
 ```
 6. Run "agent/aws_jumpstart/run.sh", this will trigger another cloudformation to install the agent
-6. You now have a lambda deployed on your account and you can start sending requests:
+6. You now have a lambda deployed on your account and you can start sending requests, for example:
 ```python
 import boto3